 The information in this section of the narrative should be consistent with the contents of the draft project evaluation plan, which must be submitted with this grant application.
-Instructions and guidance for developing effective goals, objectives, activities, and data sets for a TIG project are available at: http://tig.lsc.gov/grants/evaluation-plans.
+Instructions and guidance for developing effective goals, objectives, activities, and data sets for a TIG project are available on the TIG Evaluation Plans area of the LSC website.
+Draft evaluation plans should be developed using the TIG Evaluation Plan automated form.